 - Official Memo from the Institutional Official to NIAAA

-- List the PI/PD, funding opportunity announcement (FOA) and anticipated submission/receipt date.
+- List the PI/PD, Notice of Funding Opportunity (NOFO) and anticipated submission/receipt date.

 - Specific Aims

 - Subcontract/Consortium (if applicable)

 If the request is approved, the PI will receive an invitation from eRA.
 In addition, the PI must include a cover letter with the application.
 The cover letter must identify the program staff member and Institute or Center that has agreed to accept assignment of the application.
 An eRA invitation letter may be attached to the cover letter.